abhidsm/abhidsm.github.com/_posts/2013-01-26-hacknight-at-multunus.markdown

 So it was a very nice experience having successfully completing an app that we started with the idea, implementation and finally showing the demo.
-It was very fun too, we didn't feel asleep at all.
-Once I get the demo videos link, I will add it here :)
+It was very fun too, we didn't feel asleep at all. <del>Once I get the demo videos link, I will add it here :)</del> Here is the [demo videos](http://www.youtube.com/watch?v=_JZPs4O3lbA&list=PLzwGsAhPUVNJDDeUxfKaG5TH6Y8UsibuH) :)